zravenholt/datafire-integration/README.md

 Log onto Datafire, start a new project and clone your updated repo in Project settings.

-Then, fill in the required fields for OAuth of Client ID and Client Secret, found from your membership with Marketo, which is in Marketo's app at Admin -> Integration -> Launchpoint.
+Then, fill in the required fields for OAuth of Client ID and Client Secret for your actions found in ./actions.
+Client details can be found in Marketo's app at Admin -> Integration -> Launchpoint.

 From here, you can make any actions desired, by first having an OAuth action that returns your access token, and include that token in all subsequent calls to the Rest API.